tankh99/tp/docs/DeveloperGuide.md

 # CogniCare Developer Guide

 ## About CogniCare
-As the job climate is worsening, more and more students become afflicted with mental health conditions due to not being able to find a job.
+As the job climate is worsening, more and more students are not being able to find a job, and increasingly affiliated with mental health issues.
 This results in an increased workload from a larger number of patients to manage and appointments to schedule.
 CogniCare is a patient management system, designed to take care of SoC students who suffer from various mental health issues and concerns due to being unable to find internships or jobs.

-CogniCare takes care of the load of many tedious tasks such as identifying today's appointments and measuring a patient's satisfication progress levels over a period of time, until they are finally ready for discharge.
+CogniCare takes care of the load of many tedious tasks such as identifying today's appointments and measuring a patient's satisfaction progress levels over a period of time, until they are finally ready for discharge.

 <!-- * Table of Contents -->